 Educate and empower women and girls, transform the world

-The transformative power of educating women and girls
+The power of education

-Educated women have more resources to make better decisions
+Educated women have more resources for decision-making

 Educated women have healthier, more educated families

 impact that your donations make in their lives.
 Each of them has a story worth sharing.